cloudflare/cloudflare-docs/content/ssl/edge-certificates/geokey-manager/supported-options.md

 For customers with Geo Key Manager v2, you can use the `policy` parameter to specify individual countries as well.
 Cloudflare is constantly expanding the number of supported countries.
 To indicate a country, specify the two-letter (ISO 3166) country code.

-Examples of supported countries are Japan, Canada, India, and Austrailia.
+Examples of supported countries are Japan, Canada, India, and Australia.

 ---